Lectures on Bulk Reconstruction: Challenges to bulk reconstruction

 To describe an observer in an asymptotic region what we need is a localized wave packet at the asymptotic infinity.
 Now in a small enough region in the boundary, all the correlators will look close to the correlators in pure AdS, irrespective of the interior geometry.
 Therefore a localized `Alice' wave packet can be constructed by some operator acting on the CFT vacuum which would look like:

 \be O_A|0\rangle = \sum_n \int dk_1...dk_n f(k_1,...,k_n) a_{k_1}^{\dagger}.. a_{k_n}^{\dagger}|0\rangle \ee

-Where $a^{\dagger}_\omega$ are CFT representations of creation operators for the pure AdS.
+Where $a^{\dagger}_k$ are CFT representations of creation operators for the pure AdS.
 From the previous section, we already know how to obtain them.
 But this is not a unitary operator.
-However, we can always find a unitary $U$ which mimics this operator acts exactly the same way in the vacuum:
+However, we can always find a unitary $U_A$ which mimics this operator by acting exactly the same way in the vacuum:

 \be \langle i|U_A|0\rangle = \langle i|O_A|0\rangle \ee for some basis $|i\rangle$.
 This is all we need to represent a localized asymptotic observer.
 But we still have complete freedom to fix all other matrix elements $\langle i |U|j \rangle $.
 One can show that it is always possible to find a unitary operator that satisfies this property.